Propaganda in Nazi Germany: Books

-The Nazis and sympathisers published many propaganda books.
+The Nazis and sympathisers published many propaganda books; some 20,000 new titles were published in the Reich annually, many of those being propaganda works.
 Most of the beliefs that would become associated with the Nazis, such as German nationalism, eugenics, and antisemitism had been in circulation since the 19th century, and the Nazis seized on this body of existing work in their own publications.

 The most notable is Hitler's Mein Kampf, detailing his beliefs.
 The book outlines major ideas that would later culminate in World War II.
 It is heavily influenced by Gustave Le Bon's 1895 The Crowd: A Study of the Popular Mind, which theorised propaganda as a way to control the seemingly irrational behavior of crowds.
 Particularly prominent is the violent antisemitism of Hitler and his associates, drawing, among other sources, on the fabricated "The Protocols of the Elders of Zion" (1897), which implied that Jews secretly conspired to rule the world.
 This book was a key source of propaganda for the Nazis and helped fuel their common hatred against the Jews during World War II.
 For example, Hitler claimed that the international language Esperanto was part of a Jewish plot and makes arguments toward the old German nationalist ideas of "Drang nach Osten" and the necessity to gain Lebensraum ("living space") eastwards (especially in Russia).
 Other books such as Rassenkunde des deutschen Volkes ("Racial Science of the German People") by Hans Günther and Rasse und Seele ("Race and Soul") by Dr. Ludwig Ferdinand Clauß (published under different titles between 1926 and 1934) attempt to identify and classify the differences between the German, Nordic, or Aryan type and other supposedly inferior peoples.
 These books were used as texts in German schools during the Nazi era.

 The pre-existing and popular genre of Schollen-roman, or novel of the soil, also known as blood and soil novels, was given a boost by the acceptability of its themes to the Nazis and developed a mysticism of unity.

 The immensely popular "Red Indian" stories by Karl May were permitted despite the heroic treatment of the hero Winnetou and "coloured" races; instead, the argument was made that the stories demonstrated the fall of the Red Indians was caused by a lack of racial consciousness, to encourage it in the Germans.
 Other fictional works were also adapted; Heidi was stripped of its Christian elements, and Robinson Crusoe's relationship to Friday was made a master-slave one.

 Children's books also made their appearance.
 In 1938, Julius Streicher published Der Giftpilz (The Poisonous Mushroom), a storybook that equated the Jewish people to poisonous mushrooms and aimed to educate children about the Jews.
 The book was an example of antisemitic propaganda and stated that "The following tales tell the truth about the Jewish poison mushroom.
 They show the many shapes the Jew assumes.
 They show the depravity and baseness of the Jewish race.
 They show the Jew for what he really is: The Devil in human form."